openziti/ziti-doc/docusaurus/docs/reference/30-configuration/controller.md

 The `network` section sets network wide options.

 - `minRouterCost` - (optional) the minimum router cost (default 10)
-- `routerConnectionChurnLimit` -  (optional) how often a new connection from a router can take over for an existing connection ( default 1m)
+- `routerConnectionChurnLimit` -  (optional) how often a new connection from a router can take over for an existing connection (default 1m)
+- `intervalAgeThreshold` - (optional) the interval at which metrics are batched for reporting (default 80s)
+- `metricsReportInterval` - (optional) the frequency at which metrics are reported (default 1m)

 ### `profile`